C-Stein/node-milestones/02-db-driven-applications/exercises/0*-postgresql-intro.md

 # psql

 The primary front-end for PostgreSQL is the `psql` command-line program, which can be used to enter SQL queries directly, or execute them from a file.
-For now, we will use `psql` to get introduced to PostgreSQL.
+We will use `psql` to get started.

 To start using the program, make sure the PostgreSQL server is running.
 If it is, there should be an elephant icon in your toolbar.
 To open the `psql` interface, click on the elephant icon and select `Open psql`.
 This will open a new window in your terminal with `psql` running.